Effective altruism: Organ donation

 EA has been used to argue that humans should donate organs, whilst alive or after death, and some effective altruists do.

 Career choice

 Effective altruists often consider using their career to do good, both by direct service and indirectly through their consumption, investment, and donation decisions.
 80,000 Hours is an organization that conducts research and gives advice on which careers have the largest positive impact.

+Open-source contributions and open collaboration

+Open-source software development has been used by organizations associated with effective altruism.
+Effective altruism events have included collaborative hackathons; EAGxBerkeley 2022, for example, included a post-conference hackathon.

+Open-source software has been studied as the voluntary provision of a public good, since contributors invest effort in software that can subsequently be used and further developed by others.
+Research examining the motivations of open-source contributors has also found altruism to be an important motivation for participation.

 Founding effective organizations

 Some effective altruists start non-profit or for-profit organizations to implement cost-effective ways of doing good.
 On the non-profit side, for example, Michael Kremer and Rachel Glennerster conducted randomized controlled trials in Kenya to find out the best way to improve students' test scores.
 They tried new textbooks and flip charts, as well as smaller class sizes, but found that the only intervention that raised school attendance was treating intestinal worms in children.
 Based on their findings, they started the Deworm the World Initiative.
 From 2013 to August 2022, GiveWell designated Deworm the World (now run by nonprofit Evidence Action) as a top charity based on their assessment that mass deworming is "generally highly cost-effective"; however, there is substantial uncertainty about the benefits of mass deworming programs, with some studies finding long-term effects and others not.
 The Happier Lives Institute conducts research on the effectiveness of cognitive behavioral therapy (CBT) in developing countries; Canopie develops an app that provides cognitive behavioural therapy to women who are expecting or postpartum; Giving Green analyzes and ranks climate interventions for effectiveness; the Fish Welfare Initiative works on improving animal welfare in fishing and aquaculture; and the Lead Exposure Elimination Project works on reducing lead poisoning in developing countries.